Registering Food Premises

 If you use vehicles for your food business in connection with permanent premises such as a shop or warehouse you only need to tell the local authority how many vehicles you have.
 You do not need to register each vehicle separately.
 If you have one or more vehicles but no permanent premises, you must tell the authority where they are normally kept.

 The majority of premises will have to be registered.
 However, certain premises are exempt from registration, e.g. some which are already registered for food law purposes, certain agricultural premises, motor cars, tents and marquees (but not stalls), some domestic premises and some village halls.
-You should contact your local authority if you think you might be exempt, contact the Health Protection team at Kettering Borough Council on 01536 410333.
+You should contact your local authority if you think you might be exempt, contact the Health Protection team for North Northamptonshire Council's for the Kettering area on 0300 126 3000.

 Email: firstname.lastname@example.org to request a form.